Legislation and standards

 Responsiveness to Māori

-Interaction with Māori claimants is largely through the Te Arawhiti - the Office for Māori Crown Relations during settlement negotiation.
+Interaction with Māori claimants is largely through Te Arawhiti - the Office for Māori Crown Relations during settlement negotiation.
 Following settlement, LINZ staff interact directly with Māori claimants in accordance with a variety of settlement instruments such as rights of first refusal, consultation protocols, deeds of recognition and rights of temporary occupation.

 LINZ recognises the Treaty of Waitangi and the Crown's obligations as Treaty partner.
 The department works to a "Responsiveness to Māori Strategy".
 For more information about the strategy, its objectives and how these are implemented, refer to LINZ's Statement of Intent in corporate publications.